Pneumococci are fastidious microorganisms that require catalase to grow on agar plates. In the laboratory, pneumococci are identified by

 Treat uncomplicated or mild infection with a beta-lactam or macrolide antibiotic.

-Because resistance to beta-lactam and macrolide antibiotics is increasing, seriously ill patients may be treated with an advanced-generation cephalosporin (eg, ceftriaxone, cefotaxime, ceftaroline), a respiratory fluoroquinolone (eg, moxifloxacin, levofloxacin, gemifloxacin), and/or a tetracycline (eg, omadacycline).
+Because resistance to beta-lactam and macrolide antibiotics is increasing, seriously ill patients may be treated with an advanced-generation cephalosporin (eg, ceftriaxone, cefotaxime, ceftaroline), a respiratory fluoroquinolone (eg, moxifloxacin, levofloxacin, gemifloxacin), tetracycline (eg, omadacycline), or pleuromutilin (eg, lefamulin).

 Severe or bacteremic pneumococcal pneumonia is treated with combination therapy (eg, macrolide plus beta-lactam).

 Routine vaccination with PCV13 is recommended for all children aged 2 months through 6 years, people of other ages with certain risk factors, and for adults ≥ 65 years based on shared clinical decision making.